Severe Thunderstorm Warning issued for Botetourt by NWS - News Break

 Severe Thunderstorm Warning issued for Botetourt by NWS

-Effective: 2021-07-13 16:19:00 EDT Expires: 2021-07-13 16:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: Prepare immediately for LARGE HAIL AND DAMAGING WINDS, as well as deadly cloud to ground lightning.
+Effective: 2021-07-13 16:04:00 EDT Expires: 2021-07-13 16:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: Prepare immediately for large hail and damaging winds, as well as deadly cloud to ground lightning.
 For your safety, move to an interior room on the lowest floor of a sturdy building.
 Stay away from windows.
 Locally heavy rain will quickly reduce visibility and result in ponding of water on roadways, standing water in low lying areas, and minor flooding of creeks, streams, and areas of poor drainage.
 Drivers are urged to slow down and use extra caution to avoid hydroplaning.
 When it is safe to do so, please send your reports of hail of any size, as well as reports of any wind damage, including downed trees or large limbs, to the National Weather Service by calling toll free at 1...8 6 6...2 1 5...4 3 2 4.
 Reports and pictures can also be shared on the National Weather Service Blacksburg Facebook page and on Twitter.
-Target Area: Botetourt A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 445 PM EDT FOR NORTHEASTERN BOTETOURT COUNTY At 419 PM EDT, a severe thunderstorm was located over Lithia, or near Buchanan, moving northeast at 15 mph.
+Target Area: Botetourt The National Weather Service in BLACKSBURG has issued a * Severe Thunderstorm Warning for Central Botetourt County in west central Virginia * Until 445 PM EDT. * At 404 PM EDT, a severe thunderstorm was located near Troutville, moving northeast at 15 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees.
-Locations impacted include Buchanan Arcadia Springwood and Lithia.
+Expect wind damage to roofs, siding, and trees. * Locations impacted include Buchanan Troutville Fincastle Nace Arcadia Springwood I-81 mile markers 150 to 165, and Lithia.
 HAIL...1.00IN WIND...60MPHalerts.weather.gov

 Comments / 0